 If we earn U.S. Source International Transportation Income and the Section 883 Exemption does not apply, the U.S. source portion of such income may be treated as effectively connected with the conduct of a trade or business in the United States (or "Effectively Connected Income") if we have a fixed place of business in the United States and substantially all of our U.S. Source International Transportation Income is attributable to regularly scheduled transportation or, in the case of bareboat charter income, is attributable to a fixed place of business in the United States.
-Based on our current operations, none of our potential U.S. Source International Transportation or is received pursuant to bareboat charters attributable to a fixed place of business in the United States.
-As a result, we do not anticipate that any of our U.S. Source International Transportation Income will be treated as Effectively Connected Income.
+Based on our current operations, none of our potential U.S. Source International Transportation Income is attributable to a fixed place of business in the United States.
+Source International Transportation Income is attributable to a fixed place of business in the United States.
+Source International Transportation Income will be treated as Effectively Connected Income.
 However, there is no assurance that we will not earn income pursuant to regularly scheduled transportation or bareboat charters attributable to a fixed place of business in the United States in the future, which would result in such income being treated as Effectively Connected Income.
 In addition, any U.S. Source Domestic Transportation Income generally will be treated as Effectively Connected Income.